aurelia/site-generator/lib/app/docs/api/router/index.md

 #### Properties

-* `steps:Array` - The pipeline steps.
+* `steps: Array` - The pipeline steps.

 #### Methods

 * `addStep(step: PipelineStep): Pipeline` - Adds a step to the pipeline.
-  * `step:PipelineStep` - The pipeline step.
+  * `step: PipelineStep` - The pipeline step.

 * `run(instruction: NavigationInstruction): Promise` - Runs the pipeline.
-  * `instruction:NavigationInstruction` - The navigation instruction to process.
+  * `instruction: NavigationInstruction` - The navigation instruction to process.